 The course deals with operations and maintenance management of industrial assets.
-Basic theory, maintenance strategies, relevant standards, as well as tools, methods and maintenance strategies are discussed.
-The focus is especially directed towards the Oil & Gas industry, renewable energy, and the onshore industry.
+The course provides the basic theory and project execution models to design and manage maintenance concepts, based on relevant standards e.g. NORSOK Z-008, IEC 60300, ISO 14224, as well as it provides the relevant engineering and management methods and tools.
+The focus is mainly directed towards the Offshore Oil & Gas industry and Offshore renewable energy, and to some extent the onshore industry.

 The course will describe central factors and methods used to optimize activities in various life cycle phases (e.g.design and development, installation and commissioning, operations and maintenance, removal and recycling), with respect to costs, profits, and acceptable risk level for health, safety and environment (HSE), as well as investments.
 A project report shall be prepared with a theme in Operations and maintenance management.